Wall St looks for light at end of tunnel, sees risk stocks will re-test lows

 Jefferies equity strategist Steven DeSanctis, however, in a separate note said, said that hedge funds' de-risking "seems to be behind us."

-- Andrew Slimmon, Managing Director and Senior Portfolio Manager on all long equity strategies at Morgan Stanley Investment Management, wrote in emailed comment on Friday that he also expects some "retest of the lows" but said it is possible that "we will not get back to the lows."
+- Andrew Slimmon, managing director and senior portfolio manager on all long equity strategies at Morgan Stanley Investment Management, said in emailed comments from a podcast on Friday that he also expects some "retest of the lows" but said it is possible that "we will not get back to the lows."

 He charts three stages of bear markets - the "panic low," the "relief rally" and the "retest" and said the market is currently in the second stage.
 He sees financial services and consumer stocks as areas that are particularly attractive.